adilakhter/papers-i-read/distributed_systems/rak/README.md

 - proposition: a statement or assertion that expresses a judgment or opinion. 提议
 - Propositional logic: https://en.wikipedia.org/wiki/Propositional_calculus
 - equivalence relation, binary operation that is reflexive, symmetric, transitive
+- P = NP  it asks whether every problem whose solution can be quickly verified by a computer can also be quickly solved by a computer.

 ## Ref